SN 2024aecx: a fast-evolving Type IIb supernova with a prominent shock-cooling peak: Summary

-SN\,2024aecx thus emerges as a benchmark event: at a very close distance, discovered at an exceptionally early phase, and exhibiting one of the most prominent shock-cooling flashes among Type~IIb SNe.
+SN\,2024aecx is one of the well-sampled Type~IIb SNe: at a very close distance, discovered at an exceptionally early phase, and exhibiting one of the most prominent shock-cooling flashes among Type~IIb SNe.
 The combination of high-cadence photometric and spectroscopic follow-up observations along with the well-characterized environment provides stringent constraints on the progenitor and its explosion.
 The data and analysis presented here offer a high-quality reference for shock-cooling physics and progenitor-envelope coupling in Type~IIb SNe.
 Future near-IR photometry and mid-IR spectroscopy can directly test dust formation; radio/X-ray observations will probe circumstellar interaction and recent mass loss; and nebular radiative-transfer modeling and spectropolarimetry will further quantify ejecta geometry.

 \facilities{DFOT, DOT, GTC, HCT, HST/ACS, LT, NOT, Swift/UVOT, TRT, UCAS-70, VLT/MUSE, XL-60, XL-216}

 \software{astropy \citep{2013A&A...558A..33A,2018AJ....156..123A,2022ApJ...935..167A}, AutoPhot \citep{Brennan2024}, hotpants \citep{Becker2015}, IRAF \citep{Tody1986}, PypeIt \citep{Prochaska2020}}